 About 160 km from the city of Leh, Pangong Tso or Pangong Lake is among the most enchanting sights to capture in the region.
 The crystal blue water of the lake, surrounded by rusty mountains, will remain etched in your memory forever.
 You can also camp on the shores of the lake.

-Magnetic Hill, also known as the Gravity Hill, is a must-visit place on a trip to Ladakh.
+Magnetic Hill, also known as Gravity Hill, is a must-visit place on a trip to Ladakh.
 It creates an illusion that your vehicle slides up the mountain even when its engine is off.
 Thus, making you question the very existence of gravity.

 Ladakh is the land of monasteries and amongst the most famed of these is Diskit Gompa.
 Located in the namesake village, it is one of the oldest and the largest monasteries in the Nubra Valley.
 A visit to this place will fill your heart and soul with immense peace and serenity.

 Undoubtedly, Zanskar valley is among the best places to visit in Leh Ladakh.
 The valley is counted among the most desolate places in the Himalayan range.
 The steep terrains of the valley are covered with shimmering snow, which reflects the blue skies.
 Adventure freaks can try river rafting in the tributaries of the Zanskar River.
-The Zanskar Valley is among the places in Leh Ladakh which you cannot afford to miss.
+The Zanskar Valley is among the places in Leh Ladakh you cannot afford to miss.

 Gurudwara Pathar Sahib